antonio-petricca/buddy-linux/README.md

 ...

-$ sudo update-grub # Adds the Paragon driven entries to the Grub menù
+$ sudo update-grub # Adds the Paragon driver entries to the Grub menù

 ...

 $ sudo reboot
 ```

-Don't forget that the above mentioned version compiles **only up to the kernel 4.12.x**.
+Don't forget that the ntve mentioned version compiles **only up to the kernel 4.12.x**.

 If you wish to embed the driver into other kernel versions, you have to boot into with the **ntfs-3g** driver and repeat the same procedure.